-Juniors, second and third terms, three times a week.
+Juniors, three times a week throughout the year.

 Philosophy B.-Logic.
 This course aims: first, to present the fundamental principles of formal deductive and inductive logic; second, to bring this logical doctrine into harmony with recent development of functional psychology and thus reveal the nature of our thought processes.